PDC-support/hpc-intro-retired/_episodes/01-linux.md

   to set configuration.
 - You can always test things in your own shell and see if it works before putting it in the config files.
 Highly recommended!
-- You customize your environment means setting or expanding aliases, variables, functions.
+- Customizing your environment means setting or expanding aliases, variables, functions, etc.
 - The config files are:
   - ``.bashrc`` (when SSH) and
   - ``.bash_profile`` (interactive login to a workstation)
   - they are often a symlink from one to another

-- To get an idea how complicated .bashrc can be take a look at <https://www.tldp.org/LDP/abs/html/sample-bashrc.html>
+- To get inspiration for things to put in your .bashrc file, take a look at this [(very elaborate) sample file](<https://www.tldp.org/LDP/abs/html/sample-bashrc.html>).

 One of the things to play with: command line prompt defined in